 "School district" means a public school district.

 "School improvement advisory committee" means a committee, as defined in Iowa Code section 280.12, that is appointed by the board.
-Committee membership shall include students, parents, teachers, administrators, and representatives from the local community which may include business, industry, labor, community agencies, higher education, or other community constituents.
-To the extent possible, committee membership shall have balanced representation of the following: race, gender, national origin, and disability.
+Committee membership will include students, parents, teachers, administrators, and representatives from the local community that may include business, industry, labor, community agencies, higher education, or other community constituents.
+To the extent possible, committee membership is to have balanced representation of the following: race, gender, national origin, and disability.
 The school improvement advisory committee as defined by Iowa Code section 280.12 and the board are also part of, but not inclusive of, the local community.

 "Student learning goals" means general statements of expectations for all graduates.